SPF-OST/pytrnsys/docs/guide/developers_guide.rst

 Create your own processing class
 --------------------------------
-Pytrnsys provides a large number of possibilites to process and plot results with the processing configuration file.
+Pytrnsys provides a large number of possibilities to process and plot results with the processing configuration file.
 But sometimes this is not enough!
-If you would like to add your own Python code to the processing you can create you own processing class that inherits from the class pytrnsys.psim.processTrnsysDf.
+If you would like to add your own Python code to the processing you can create your own processing class that inherits from the class pytrnsys.psim.processTrnsysDf.

 .. code-block:: python